Ali Muzaffer Kocabalkan

 A Brother's Narrative

-Ali Muzaffer Kocabalkan describes the Korean War from his brother's perspective.
-His brother served in the Turkish Army at the battle of Kunu-ri.
-The battle was largely a guerrilla war.
-Turkish military fought the North Koreans in close combat with bayonets affixed.
-The battle was extremely dangerous and hard fought.
+Ali Muzaffer Kocabalkan describes the Korean War from his brother's perspective, focusing on his brother's service in the Turkish Army during the battle of Kunu-ri.
+He recalls his brother telling him this battle, primarily a guerrilla war, involved intense close combat with bayonets affixed.
+The Turkish military engaged the North Koreans in perilous and hard-fought encounters.

 Share YouTube: